amkrajewski/nimplex/README.md

    ```cmd
    ./nimplex -c IFP 3 10
    ```
-2. An **compiled Python library**, which you can import and use in your Python code like so:
+2. An **compiled Python library for Unix**, which you can import and use in your Python code like so:
    ```python
    import nimplex
    ```